 The Victoria Park Digital Hub provides free computer courses and online training for the local community, not-for-profit organisations and businesses.
 Residents can participate in friendly, interactive one on one training sessions to learn how to access and explore the online world.

 Victoria Park Centre for the Arts provides workshops, day, evening and short courses in arts, crafts and more for adults, youth and children as well as free adult english classes.
-The Library offers a house- bound delivery service, large print, audio and electronic collection and e-readers.
+The Library offers a books on wheels, large print, audio and electronic collection and e-readers.
 The Town also offers entry concessions to Leisurelife and Aqualife Centres as well as many targeted fitness and swimming programs specific to seniors.
 The Town has also developed an Accessible Parking Guide for people who require ACROD parking.

 The Town also provides services and concessions for older people who may require assistance in residential life such as rubbish removal and collection as listed in the Guide to Services for People with Disability and the Security Incentive Scheme program which offers rebates to assist residents improve the level of security within their home and vehicle through the installation of approved security devices.
 Rebates up to the value of $200 (or $250 for approved concession card holders) are available for home intruder alarms, door deadlocks, keyed window locks, security sensor lights, security screened doors, security window screens, vehicle security devices and vehicle immobilisers.